EVM Subchains

 ./target/release/evm-bridge --version

-# Since subchain manager is TUI you can't request it's version but you can check that it exist.
+# Since the subchain manager is a TUI, you can't request its version, but you can check that it exists.

 ls -la ./target/release/subchain-manager

-In the next chapters we will use subchain-manager
+In the next chapters, we will use the subchain-manager

 and velas

-cli executables directly without providing a path.
-For manual builds you need to put binaries somewhere in your $PATH
+CLI executables directly without providing a path.
+For manual builds, you need to place the binaries somewhere in your $PATH

 export PATH=$PATH:$(pwd)/target/release

-The guide assumes that one have native VLX account with enough tokens to deploy EVM Subchain.
-Currenty, the cost of EVM Subchain deployment is 1,000,000 VLX
+This guide assumes that you have a native VLX account with enough tokens to deploy an EVM Subchain.
+Currently, the cost of EVM Subchain deployment is 1,000,000 VLX.

-If not, and one uses devnet for testing.
-One should generate keys and request an airdrop
+If you do not have sufficient tokens and are using the devnet for testing, you should generate keys and request an airdrop:

 velas-keygen new